thejoemit/wirelessauditing/README.md

 These scripts are tested in a wireless lab and have proven effective when launched from debian based distros.

-To set up your own wireless lab you will require a linux machine running debian linux, 2 wics (1 capable of monitoring), 1 wireless ap and you should be able to set it up in such a way that 1 wic connects to the ap while the other captures the EAPOL.
+To set up your own wireless lab you will require a linux machine running debian linux, 2 wnics (1 capable of monitoring), 1 wireless ap and you should be able to set it up in such a way that 1 wic connects to the ap while the other captures the EAPOL.

 The author is not liable for any unauthorized access or breach of secure networks as a result of using these scripts or any form of damages sought after.
 The user accepts causation of any action preformed by any script authorized by this repo.